benjaminsampica/DynamoLeagueBlazor/README.md

 # Getting Started

+Click [here](./docs/running-locally.md) to be taken to how to run the app locally.

 Running & contributing to Dynamo League Blazor requires the following:
 - .NET 7 SDK
 - IIS Express
 - Docker (Linux)